ngladkikh/pkonfig/benchmarks/README.md

-# pkonfig vs Pydantic Settings Benchmarks
+# pkonfig Benchmarks

-This directory contains benchmarks comparing the performance of pkonfig and Pydantic Settings in various scenarios.
+This directory contains benchmarks comparing:
+1. The performance of pkonfig and Pydantic Settings in various scenarios
+2. The performance of descriptor-based fields vs attrs-based fields in pkonfig
+3. The performance of attrs-based configs vs pydantic-settings

 ## Overview